fahmiorim/radio_app/README.md

 ## Configuration

 The application requires API endpoints to be provided at runtime.
-Set `BASE_URL` and `BASE_URL_STORAGE` using either `--dart-define` when launching the app or a `.env` file in the project root.
+Set `BASE_URL` using either `--dart-define` when launching the app or a
+`.env` file in the project root.

 ### Using `--dart-define`